 Her creative outlets include stand-up comedy and performing as Butterfingers Da Klown at town events and private parties.

-Ms. Soto-Galicia and Mr. Thorp live together in West Lebanon with their dog, Princess Marie Thorp; and cat, the mischievous Sketch Zachariah Thorp.
+Ms. Soto-Galicia and Mr. Thorp live together in West Lebanon with their cat, the mischievous Sketch Zachariah Thorp.